microsoft/openvmm/Guide/src/user_guide/openhcl/run/openvmm_linux.md

 from the host being able to target interrupts directly into the guest OS, without relaying them through OpenHCL.

-On Windows, this is achieved via Hyper-V's VTL support, even when leveraging SNP or TDX.
+On Windows, this is achieved via Hyper-V's VTL support, even when leveraging isolation technologies like SNP and TDX.
 As of writing this, KVM does not yet support the required primitives for this.

 Here are some approaches we can take to close the gap: